-Equipped with a good understanding of the model-dependent effects on the spectral function, we are finally in a position to compare our results to experiments.
-Several studies concluded that the unoccupied part of the spectrum consists of three peaks
+Equipped with a good understanding of the modeldependent effects on the spectral function, we are finally in a position to compare our results to experiments.
+Several studies concluded that the unoccupied part of the spectrum consists of three peaks with alternating $e_g$ - $t{2g}$ - $e_g$ character [10-12].
+As we have shown, with DMFT+FTPS we are able to resolve such a structure when including the $e_g$ states as correlated orbitals

-FIG. 9.
-Comparison of the t{2g} spectral functions of the 3-band d-dp and 5-band d-dp calculations at $U = 6.0 \,\text{eV}$ and $J = 0.8 \,\text{eV}$, taken from Figs. 4 and 7.
-In the 5-band calculation we shifted the double counting by $-2.0 \,\text{eV}$ to increase the gap.
+FIG. 10.
+Comparison of the $t{2g}$ spectral functions of the threeband d-dp and five-band d-dp calculations at U = 6.0 eV and J = 0.8 eV, taken from Figs. 4 and 7.
+In the five-band calculation we shifted the double counting by -2.0 eV to increase the gap.
 The influence of the number of bands is most apparent in the high-energy features.
-The increased repulsion of the first peak of the lower-Hubbard-band/oxygen complex (Fig. 8) makes a shift in the DC necessary, if the single particle gap should remain the same.
+The increased repulsion of the first peak of the lower-Hubbard-band/oxygen complex (Fig. 9) makes a shift in the DC necessary, if the single-particle gap should remain the same.

-with alternating e_g - t{2g} - e_g character^{10-12}.
-As we have shown, with DMFT+FTPS we are able to resolve such a structure when including the e_g states as correlated orbitals in a genuine 5-band model.
+in a genuine five-band model.
 Additionally, we need to choose the energy window, i.e., whether the HESW should be included in the construction of the projective Wannier functions.
-The nature of the insulating state (Mott or charge transfer) has been debated in the literature^{8,9,11,13}, but it is likely that SrMnO3 falls in an intermediate regime where a clear distinction is difficult.
+The nature of the insulating state (Mott or charge transfer) has been debated in the literature [8,9,11,13], but it is likely that SrMnO3 falls in an intermediate regime where a clear distinction is difficult.
 In the present work we have come to the same conclusion.
 This implies that the lower Hubbard band and the O-2p bands are not separated in energy, which favors the use of a d-dp model.
-We therefore conclude that a 5-band d-dp model is necessary to fully capture the low-energy physics of SrMnO3.
+We therefore conclude that a five-band d-dp model is necessary to fully capture the low-energy physics of SrMnO3.

-Having decided on the model for the correlated subspace, we still need to determine the interaction parameters U and J as well as the DC.
-To do so we use PES and XAS data for the Mn-3d orbitals obtained by Kim $et \ al.^{12}$ and compare to our total impurity spectrum $(6A{t{2q}}(\omega) + 4A{e_q}(\omega))$ from Fig. 7).
+Having decided on the model for the correlated subspace, we still need to determine the interaction parameters U and Jas well as the DC.
+To do so we use PES and XAS data for the Mn-3d orbitals obtained by Kim et al. [12] and compare to our total impurity spectrum $[6A{t{2a}}(\omega) + 4A{e_a}(\omega)$ from Fig. 7].
 According to Ref.
-12, the XAS (PES) spectrum can be considered to represent the unoccupied (occupied) Mn-3d spectrum.
+[12], the XAS (PES) spectrum can be considered to represent the unoccupied (occupied) Mn-3d spectrum.
 In the measured spectrum the chemical potential is in the middle of the gap.
-In all our calculations, the chemical potential is determined by the onset of the unoccupied e_q spectrum.
-However, the absolute position in energy is not exactly known in XAS44.
+In all our calculations, the chemical potential is determined by the onset of the unoccupied $e_g$ spectrum.
+However, the absolute position in energy is not exactly known in XAS [48].
 Our calculation is in good agreement with the experiment when we use a rigid shift of the XAS spectrum by 0.8 eV to lower energies.
-Additionally, we deduce from the peak positions in the experiment that the interaction parameters used
+Additionally, we deduce from the peak positions in the experiment that the interaction parameters used for the calculations presented in Fig. 7 are too high.
+The separation of the two $e_g$ peaks ( $\sim J$ ) and also the relative position of the $t{2g}$ upper Hubbard band are different than in the experiment.
+Therefore, we decrease